kyma-project/kyma/docs/kyma/08-07-create-volume-snapshots-providers.md

 ### Steps

 1. [Enable the required feature gate on the cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/gce-pd-csi-driver).
-2. Check out [the repository for the Google Compute Engine Persistent Disk (GCE PD) CSI driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver) for the details on how to use volume snapshots on GKE.
+2. Check out [the repository for the Google Compute Engine Persistent Disk (GCE PD) CSI driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver) for details on how to use volume snapshots on GKE.

 ## Create volume snapshots for Gardener providers